(This article was last updated on October 17, 2016)

 Upcoming Deadlines for the Healthcare Marketplace

 The most important thing for you to remember is that you will need to adhere to certain deadlines in order to obtain health insurance and comply with the terms of the Affordable Care Act.
 Why do deadlines exist?
-With the exception of Medicare and government assistance programs like Medicaid, all insurers stipulate deadlines for enrollment.
-Deadlines help insurers keep track of coverage, treatments and other aspects.
+With the exception of government assistance programs like Medicaid, all insurers stipulate deadlines for enrollment.
+Deadlines help insurers keep track of coverage, treatments and other aspects of their beneficiaries’ needs.
 Plus, yearly enrollment requirements ensure that people submit accurate information about their status and health history.

-If you signed up for a plan through the Marketplace in 2015, then your coverage expires on December 31, 2015 but will automatically renew for the 2016 calendar year unless you choose to change your plans.
+If you signed up for a plan through the marketplace in 2016, then your coverage expires on December 31, 2016 but will automatically renew for the 2017 calendar year unless you choose to change your plans.
+Health insurance experts, the federal government and we strongly recommend consumers to at least review their current plans during open enrollment.
+You might need new coverage, or you may find better options on the marketplace this year.

-Open enrollment for 2016 begins on November 1, 2015 and runs through January 31, 2016.
-Note that the enrollment period for 2016 only lasts three months whereas the enrollment period for 2015 ultimately lasted twice as long with all of the extensions.
-Six months is an unusually long enrollment period in any context, but the extended deadline was put in place to help people resolve the unexpected tax issues, application errors and technical glitches.
-The shorter enrollment period should be the norm from now on unless the government again decides to extend the enrollment period for some reason.
-If this happens, Americans will be given plenty of notice.
+Open enrollment for 2017 begins on November 1, 2016 and runs through January 31, 2017.
+Note that the enrollment period for 2017 only lasts three months whereas earlier enrollment periods were longer.
+Extended deadlines were put in place to help people resolve unexpected tax issues, application errors and technical glitches.
+A three-month period should be the norm from now on unless the government again decides to extend the enrollment period for some reason.
+If this happens, you’ll be given plenty of notice.

-If you enroll in an insurance plan, then when does your coverage begin?
+When does your coverage begin?
 Healthcare coverage purchased through the health insurance exchange begins on the first of the subsequent month as long as you enroll and pay your premiums by the 15th.
 For example, if you enroll before January 15th then your coverage begins on February 1st as long as you pay your premium.
 If you enroll on January 16th or later, then your coverage would begin on March 1st provided that you pay your premium.
-If you want your plan to kick in by January 1, 2016, you must enroll in health insurance from November 1st – December 15th of this year.
+If you want your plan to kick in by January 1, 2017, then you must enroll in health insurance from November 1st – December 15th of this year.

-Keep in mind that these open enrollment dates apply only to plans purchased or obtained through the Marketplace.
-Employer-based insurance and private insurance can be obtained at any time according to their individual enrollment requirements.
+Keep in mind that these open enrollment dates apply only to plans purchased or obtained through the marketplace or a private, non-work insurer.
+Employer-based coverage can be obtained according to their individual enrollment requirements.
 Additionally, you can apply for Medicaid or CHIP at any time if you qualify.
 As long as you have minimum essential coverage through one of these avenues, then you meet the requirements under the ACA and don’t need to stress about the open enrollment deadlines.

 Enrollment Periods Offered by Private Insurers

-Private insurance works much the same way as it did prior to the implementation of the Affordable Care Act.
-The primary changes affect coverage rather than enrollment dates; however, you should be aware that you can enroll with a private insurer through the Marketplace as long as it’s during open enrollment.
+Private insurance companies now set their enrollment periods to align with the open enrollment period for marketplace coverage.
 If you plan to purchase insurance through a private source or already have insurance through a private insurer, then this section will help you keep up with deadline requirements for enrollment.

 Under the ACA, all plans must offer ten essential benefits; if your plan doesn’t offer these benefits or doesn’t meet other Obamacare requirements, then you will still be penalized for not complying with the law even though you have some sort of insurance coverage.